inivekin/abosa/abosa.typ

 but silence winnae help atone.
 At present, I'm as young brother, an you should see how bright I've grown.
+Denying plans o staying put,
+I've defied what blueprints enqueue.
+Nau, brightly-faced, I drench gamut exceeding set aside dim hue.
+Annihilation has a perk,
+helps what I can an will illume, creators need a space tae work, destruction leaves creation room.
+I am the guest, this world is yours, tae me these are foreign physics, though clumsy, I'll try help your cause as you helped stagings frae statics, what kind, horned-serpent, Aegis, knew an stargazer hae lit tae see, when awe an fear siezes you, you do good best as nobody.
 If empathy nae wants fae fame, if strength's nae claimed by legacy, if heroes die withoot a name,